avocado-framework/avocado/docs/source/TestParameters.rst

    basics, see :ref:`accessing-test-parameters` or practical view by examples in `Yaml_to_mux plugin`_.

-.. warning:: The multiplexer is under heavy refactor and some of the APIs might still change in the following months (written on 2016-01-22), then we'll do our best to keep the public interfaces as stable as possible.

 Avocado allows passing parameters to tests, which effectively results in several different variants of each test.
 These parameters are available in (test's) ``self.params`` and are of